learn-co-curriculum/phase-0-pac-1-expressions-in-js/README.md

 ## Introduction

+Conversations, we've seen, are the things that result when two individuals — be they human or machine — communicate _expressions_ to one another.

+We've been imprecise in defining "expression" while we were getting the hang of it.
+In this lesson, we'll propose formal definitions for _expression_ and _evaluation_.

+### Practice Practice Practice

 Previously, we saw a tool that allowed us to have a conversation with JavaScript.
 This tool is known as a REPL, short for [Read Evaluate Print Loop][repl].
-Code written in the top box will be read and evaluated.
-The response, whatever is returned, will appear in the bottom box.
-For example, below we have a REPL with a math equation, `10 + 10`, prewritten inside.
-If you click the button with the play symbol `▶` above the equation, you should see `20` appear in the bottom box.
+As we've seen, we can type in an expression in the console and the response, whatever is returned, will be printed below it.
+For example, if you type `10 + 10` in the console below and press enter, you should see `20` appear underneath.

-<iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/BumpySereneMicroinstruction?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@lizbur10/Sandbox?lite=1&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-> **Note:** We encourage you to experiment with this and other code examples
-> provided in the REPL.
-In order to do so, you will need to click "open in
-> repl.it" in the upper right corner of the REPL window, which will open it in a
-> new browser tab.
-You will also need to create a free account.
-Once you've done
-> that, you will be able to fork the REPL to your account and make changes to
-> try things out.

-Conversations, we've seen, are the things that result when two individuals — be they human or machine — communicate _expressions_ to one another.

-We've been imprecise in defining "expression" while we were getting the hang of it.
-Let's propose formal definitions for _expression_ and _evaluation_.
+We stronly encourage you to experiment with this and other code examples as you work through the curriculum.
+To this end, we recommend that you open a free account at [replit.com][] so you always have a repl available.
+This will enable you to experiment with code from the lessons and to try coming up with your own examples.
+The more you code, the more you'll learn!

+**Note**: if you go to [replit.com][], you'll see that it opens with two windows rather than just one.
+The window on the left is the code window; you can disregard it for now.
+We'll start using that in a later lesson.
+The window on the right is the console window, which functions in the same way as the embedded repl above.

 ## Define "Expression"